 Some of the most popular ones include:

-Image ads - These ads are a simple format and include a picture, some descriptive text, and a call to action button.
+Image ads: These ads are simple and include a picture, descriptive text, and a call to action button.
 They are easy to set up as an effective part of your first Facebook strategy.

-Carousel ads - These ads let you show a set of images or videos.
+Carousel ads: These ads let you show images or videos.
 They are a great way to show off multiple products or show the same product from multiple angles.
-Each image can have its own link so that you can send visitors to the appropriate page.
+Each image can have its own link to send visitors to the appropriate page.

 Dynamic product ads - These ads let you highlight different items from your eCommerce store.
 Facebook can automate the targeting for these ads to show specific products to users based on their interests.